 - Average salary: $113,930

-For fewer years in school but still phenomenal pay, you can opt to be a nurse anesthetist, who provides anesthesia care and oversees patient recovery from anesthesia.
-The BLS reports a higher than average growth outlook at 16 percent.
+For fewer years in school but still phenomenal pay, you can opt to be a nurse anesthetist.
+People in this profession provide anesthesia care and oversee patient recovery from anesthesia.
+The BLS reports a higher than average growth outlook at 26%.

 It takes at least approximately eight calendar years of education and experience to prepare for a career as a nurse anesthetist, according to the American Association of Nurse Anesthetists.
 Requirements include a bachelor’s degree in nursing, registered nurse licensure, at least one year of acute-care experience in an emergency room or intensive care unit, plus completing an accredited nurse anesthesia program and passing the national certification exam.

 Surgeons can be paid exceptionally well for their specialty.
-In fact, the Medical Group Management Association found those who specialize in general surgery make an astounding $409,665 on average.
+In fact, the Medical Group Management Association found that physician compensation is on the rise.
 Looking for a job should be rather easy.
-Employment for surgeons is expected to grow 14 percent from 2016 to 2026 — a much faster rate than the average for all jobs, according to the BLS.
+Employment for surgeons is expected to grow 7% from 2018 to 2028 — a much faster rate than the average for all jobs, according to the BLS.

 Before you can enjoy the luxuries this high-paying career can provide, you’ll first undergo rigorous training.
 Surgeons must complete four years of college, four years of medical school and then three to seven years in internship and residency programs, depending on their specialty.